lazyvlad/file-browser-php/README.md

 # file-browser-php
 Browse a folder relative to your root folder.

-Code of interest is in index.php app.php and api.php are here for some backward compatability
+Code of interest is in *index.php*, app.php and api.php are here for some backward compatability
 ## API parameters